kubeshop/testkube/docs/metrics.md

       app.kubernetes.io/name: api-server
 ```

-If you're installing kubtest manually by our Helm chart you can pass `prometheus.enabled` value to install
+If you're installing testkube manually by our Helm chart you can pass `prometheus.enabled` value to install
 command: